nexmo-community/voice-ttsprompt-lambda/README.md

 | failed_text       |The message to be played on an incorrect pin with retry | "Incorrect, try again"       |

-### Authenticaion
+### Authentication
 The lambda application does not hold any of your nexmo credentials instead these are passed in at the time you invoke the function and are only used for that request.
 There are 2 ways you can do this, either by generating a nexmo JWT with our libraries and putting that in the request headers or by just posting the private key and applicaitonID as part of a cURL request.
-It is reccomended that you use the JWT method of authentication.
+It is recommended that you use the JWT method of authentication.

 ### cURL (Private key auth)
-Edit the url to match the one you were given when you deplpyed your funciton
+Edit the url to match the one you were given when you deplpyed your function

 ```
 curl -X "POST" "https://910e9mcan2.execute-api.us-east-1.amazonaws.com/api/call" \